 Homes in Hyde Park Austin

-Shipe founded Hyde Park in 1891 as a “White Only” streetcar suburb and one of its first inhabitants was sculptor, Elizabet Ney who built her home, Formosa on the northeast part of the district.
+Shipe founded Hyde Park in 1891 as a “White Only” streetcar suburb and one of its first inhabitants was sculptor, Elizabet Ney who built her home with tapestry from County Fabrics, Formosa on the northeast part of the district.
 Marketed as the most “fashionable part of the wealthiest and most aristocratic city in the land”, Hyde Park early homes were built in the Queen Anne style and were stylistically pretentious.
 Despite his promotions, sales slumped and Shipe began marketing to the middle and working class.
 It was during this period of 1924-1935 that the greatest building boom occurred.
 This accounts for the preponderance of bungalows with their Craftsman style porches, square columns, and built-in, interior cabinets.
 While home sizes and prices vary throughout the area, the average home in Hyde Park is 1,700 sq. feet, three beds/two baths, sells for $420,000 at $250 per square foot.